 Ah, the Holiday Cheese Ball.
 When you’re standing around snacking on it at a family gathering, you feel like you’ve got the most coveted spot in the kitchen.
 If you take this to a potluck, you’d better guard it fiercely so it doesn’t simply disappear while your back is turned, leaving you cheeseless and forlorn.

-You can serve the cheeseball with any of your favorite raw vegetables, we even put sliced honeycrisp apples on our tray, the combination of the sweet crisp apples and the piquant cheese was amazing.
+You can serve this Kick Ace Extra Sharp Raw Vegan Holiday Cheddar Cheese Ball with any of your favorite raw vegetables, we even put sliced honeycrisp apples on our tray, the combination of the sweet crisp apples and the piquant cheese was amazing.
 It’s also incredibly good with crackers, raw or otherwise.

 Kick Ace Extra Sharp Raw Vegan Holiday Cheddar Cheese Ball